agranlund/macemu/BasiliskII/src/Atari/readme.txt

   can be multiple "cdrom" lines in the preferences file.
   The format of "CD-ROM drive description" is the same as for "disk" lines.

+extfs <folder>
+  This item describes an Atari folder which should be shared to MacOS.
+  There can be only one shared folder.
+  This feature requires MiNT or MagiC and the folder should be on a partition that has long filenames enabled.
+  The folder will be littered with many (hidden) files so I recommend using a dedicated folder for this purpose rather than sharing something like your home folder.

 diskcache <enable>
   Enable disk image cache

+diskdevmode <mode>
+  Enables direct hdd feature, default is 3
+    0 = disabled
+    1 = enabled in AHDI mode only
+    2 = enabled in XHDI mode only
+    3 = enabled in XHDI and AHDI mode (XHDI preferred)

 disk <volume description>
   This item describes one MacOS volume to be mounted by Basilisk II.